CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-5/02/page02.md

     ![](../images/n52c24.png)

-1. Now we’re on the **Runtime settings** step of the pipeline submission process.
+1. Now we are on the **Runtime settings** step of the pipeline submission process.
 This is where you choose the **computer (called a compute cluster)** that Azure will use to run your pipeline.

     - Select Compute Type: From the dropdown, select **Compute cluster (1)**.